simitbey/TRY-Coin-OD-YoloV8/README.md

 then add the `main.py` and the model of your choice in the directory. upload the specified image with the name `input_image.jpg`.
 Run the code.

-## Roadmap

-- New model with 500+ images trained as a dataset.

-- A mobile app written with `js`.

 ## Screenshots